 Along with steel, EVs also need lots of copper and can utilize up to three-and-a-half times as much of the red metal compared to a traditional gas-powered passenger car.
 And while conventional cars use around 18-to-49 pounds of copper, EVs typically contain around 85 pounds.

-It’s also worth mentioning that copper was one of 2020’s best-performing commodities and stands to benefit from continued strong demand in the coming months and years—both from China’s resurgent industrial economy as well as from recovering automobile sales.
+It’s also worth mentioning that copper was one of the best-performing commodities over the last few years and stands to benefit from continued strong demand in the coming months and years—both from China’s resurgent industrial economy as well as from recovering automobile sales.

 Along these lines, the research consultancy Wood Mackenzie has noted that copper “is a cornerstone of the EV revolution” and is heavily used in charging stations and other EV applications due to its high electrical conductivity, durability and malleability.
 Consequently, consumption of the red metal for passenger EVs is projected to increase by nearly 700% over the next two decades.